 IRLII – the Irish Legal Information Initiative – was established in 2001 by University College Cork Law Faculty to complement its contribution to BAILII.
 The index of cases is browsable by court and year, by subject, and by leading cases.
 It covers all decisions of the Irish High Court, Supreme Court and Court of Criminal Appeal 1997 onwards, plus some earlier decisions, with links to the full text on BAILII where available, and with citations of cases reported in Irish Reports and Irish Law Reports Monthly.
 Legislation content comprises Irish Statutes 1999 onwards and Statutory Instruments 2002 onwards, and there is also a “Statutes & Related SIs” section which provides lists of SIs made under statutes with links to full text of SIs where available.

 The Law Reform Commission is an independent statutory body established in 1975 to keep the law of Ireland under review and make recommendations for its reform.
 The site has details of both current and completed projects.
 All publications since its inception are available, including reports, consultation papers and annual reports.
 Other content includes a link to information on the Legislation Directory, an index tracking changes to primary legislation from the pre and post 1922 periods and to secondary legislation from 1999 onwards, which is maintained by the Commission.
-A draft Classified List of Legislation in Force in Ireland, comprising Acts and Statutory Instruments (Sept.
-2016), is available on the site as well as alphabetical and chronological lists of Revised Acts (administrative consolidations of over 300 Acts showing all amendments and changes).
+A Classified List of Acts-in-Force in Ireland under 36 subject headings (v.13 Sept.
+2016) and a Draft Classified List of Legislation in Force in Ireland, comprising Acts and Statutory Instruments (v.13 Sept.
+2016), are available on the site as well as alphabetical and chronological lists of Revised Acts (administrative consolidations of over 300 Acts showing all amendments and changes).

 The Law Society of Ireland is the professional body for solicitors in Ireland.
 Its web site includes the current and recent issues of the Society’s Gazette, with indices 1999 onwards and a searchable archive 1997 onwards, plus information on the structure and committees of the Society, a database of solicitors and firms, and a selection of recent news items.